top of page

 People-Pleasing Rarely Travels Alone

-If you recognise yourself in this article, you probably recognise yourself in some adjacent patterns too.
+If you recognise yourself in this article, you'd probably recognise yourself in some adjacent patterns too.
 People-pleasing often sits alongside conflict avoidance (if saying yes avoids tension), overfunctioning (if being indispensable feels like safety), or intimacy avoidance (if performing care is easier than receiving it).

 These aren't separate problems.
 They're different expressions of the same underlying dynamic: a nervous system that learned to prioritise others' comfort over your own truth, and never got the chance to learn another way.